Lac La Biche, Alberta: Oblate mission

 A Roman Catholic mission was established in 1853 by Oblate missionaries.
 Historian Paul Robert Magocsi notes how the settlement grew over the next few decades:

 "The French-speaking element, mostly from Red River, coalesced around the Mission.
 It formed a community that was tightly knit, even though the influence of the church lessened and the trend was towards marrying out and establishing nuclear families.
 Living was largely off the land; logging and road work provided intermittent wage labour.
 Many of the adults were trilingual, speaking French and Cree as well as English."

 The Lac La Biche Mission is now a national historic site and provincial historic resource.
 It was the site of one of the first residential schools in Alberta.

 Treaties and insurrection

 The Government of Canada sought to extinguish the First Nations' title to the land across the prairies, in order to open the land up to settlement.
 Treaty 6 was negotiated in 1876 and covered the lands to the south of Lac La Biche.

 The new Hudson's Bay Company post at Lac La Biche was looted on April 26, 1885, during the North-West Rebellion by members of Big Bear's band.
 Their plan to loot the nearby Roman Catholic mission was stopped by the local Cree and Métis population.
 Métis scrip records show many residents of the area were awarded scrip by the Government of Canada from 1885 until the 1920s.

 Treaty 8, covering the lands north of Lac La Biche, was negotiated in 1899.
 This set the stage for railway construction and settlement.

+Climate

+The record high temperature was 35.6 C recorded June 30, 2021.
+The record high daily minimum was 21.2 C recorded July 1, 2021.
+The record highest dew point was 21.4 C recorded July 21, 2024.
+The most humid month was August 2022 with an average dew point of 12.7 C. The warmest month was July 2024 with an average mean temperature of 20.0 C, the highest average monthly daily minimum of 14.0 C, and no temperature below 8.6 C for the entire month.
+July 2007 recorded the highest monthly average daily maximum of 26.5 C. July 2012 set a record of no maximum temperature below 19.4 C for the entire month.
+July 2022 recorded no dew point below 5.6 C throughout the month.

+The lowest yearly maximum dew point is 15.8 C recorded in 2025.
+The lowest yearly maximum daily minimum temperature is 13.8 C recorded in 2005.
+The lowest yearly maximum temperature is 27.8 C recorded in 2005.

+The average yearly maximum dew point is 18.6 C and the average yearly maximum daily minimum temperature is 16.5 C.